TULiberalArts/Public-Policy/pages/graduate.md

    [ttaylo01@temple.edu](mailto:ttaylo01@temple.edu)
 ---
 ## Earn an Master of Public Policy at Temple University
 Temple University’s Master of Public Policy (MPP) trains students and practitioners for successful careers in the public sector or in private or non-profit organizations.
 Whether you are a recent college graduate or you've already started a career, we offer an affordable education at a convenient location – just steps from Philadelphia’s City Hall.
 Learn the technical and analytic skills to be able to develop and assess proposed public policies and evaluate the effectiveness of programs and activities of governments at the federal, state and local levels.
 Classes are held at [Temple's Center City Campus](https://www.temple.edu/tucc/) (TUCC) on weekday evenings, conveniently located steps away from a major transportation hub (Suburban Station).
 Students may attend classes full-time (3 courses per semester) or part-time (less than 3 courses per semester).
 Full-time students can complete the program in about 2 years.
 Part-time students usually take 3 to 5 years.

 [Learn More about the MPP in Public Policy](http://bulletin.temple.edu/graduate/scd/cla/public-policy-mpp/#text)

-## A Program with Influence
+## Faculty with Real-World Experience
 Members of our faculty bring to their teaching years of academic and real-world experience and expertise as agency heads and supervisors, budget and finance managers, consultants, leaders of non-profit organizations, policymakers and senior policy advisors.
 Our professors conduct research relevant to addressing a wide variety of social issues and improving the quality of life throughout the Commonwealth and the Philadelphia region.
 You can focus on either public policy analysis or public management.

 ## New MPP-MPH Dual Degree Program